Equalization

 IASA TC-04 Version 2 has detailed information here.
 Disclaimer: I provided some information for the referenced table.

-Ampex Master Equalization (AME) and NagraMaster Equalization are two (and there are several more) proprietary standards that have acheived some widespread use.
+Ampex Master Equalization (AME) and NagraMaster Equalization are two (and there are several more) proprietary standards that have achieved some widespread use.
 This PDF file shows a passive AME equalizer that I and a few other mastering engineers have built.
-The best resource on equalization is Jay McKnight’s Web site.
+There are now two resources relating to AME Larry Miller’s Essay on the topic and Ampex Service Bulletin 15 which is the source (apparently) for the graph in Jay McKnight’s note which I copied into mine.

 For Teac Extra Efficiency equalization see this Notes Article.